sebastianromerocruz/1134-data-structures-and-algorithms/lectures/03-asymptotic-analysis/README.md

 >
 > `c`<sub>1</sub> * g(`n`) <= f(`n`) <= `c`<sub>2</sub> * g(`n`), for all values of `n` that are at least `n`<sub>0</sub>.

 The reason we have two inequalities now is because we want to check both the worst-case scenario (big-O) and the best case scenario (called big-omega, Ω).
-Let's pick a slightly more complicated runtime function, say:
+Here's our starting function:

 > f(`n`) = 3`n`<sup>2</sup> + 6`n` - 15